mubashir-tes/map-react-lib/README.md

 ### Step-by-Step Guide

 1. **Create a Test Folder**
-    - Create a new directory to house both the React component library and the React template project.
+    - Create a new directory for both the React component library and the React template project.

     ```bash
     mkdir test-folder